marksherriff/cs3240-f24-website/projectdraft.md

 - All projects in a PMA must have the ability to have [0 to many] files associated with them.
 Examples may include: PDFs of homework assignments that teams are working on for a teamwork PMA, images of box art of DVDs for a collection management PMA, etc.

 - All PMAs must incorporate cloud storage through Amazon S3 to handle file uploads.
-No submissions should be stored in Heroku as they will be deleted when your dyno is restarted!
+No uploads should be stored in Heroku as they will be deleted when your dyno is restarted!

-- PMAx must be able to accept the following file types:
+- PMAs must be able to accept the following file types:
 	- .txt / plain text
 	- .pdf / Adobe PDF documents
 	- .jpg / JPEG Images